LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Entity model - Relationships between entities

-* Domain models relationships
+Domain model relationships:

-    * “parent entity” – “child entity” (example baseproduct – variant, a variant cannot exist without a baseproduct)
+- **entity – entity** when both entities can exist independently

-    * “entity” – “entity”
+- **parent entity – child entity** when a child cannot exist without its parent _(example baseproduct – variant)_

-* A parent entity has “Links” to child entities
+- Connected with _Link_-objects

-    * The link has the SystemId of the child entity
+    - The link has the SystemIds of both entities

-    * The link may have additional information related to the relationship
+    - The link may have additional information related to the relationship

 ---
 # Entity model - Relationships between entities